theproductiveprogrammer/desktop-avatar/README.md

 ## QuickStart

-1. Login as your Salesbox User
+1. Login with your [Salesbox](https://salesbox.ai) User
-2. Watch the Avatar Perform tasks for you (- done -)
+2. Watch the Avatar Perform tasks for you

+Done!